bostankhan6/Object-Detection-YoloV3-RetinaNet-FasterRCNN/Faster RCNN/README.md

 Repo cloned from https://github.com/kbardool/keras-frcnn.

 This readme file is as edited version of the one found in the above repo.
-The original did not have instruction on using the measure_map.py file and I also faced some bugs that have been removed.
+The original did not have instructions on using the measure_map.py file.
+I faced some bugs in the measure_map.py file (Python 3.5) that I have removed.

 USAGE:
 - Both theano and tensorflow backends are supported.
 However compile times are very high in theano, and tensorflow is highly recommended.